afkarxyz/SpotiSongDownloader/README.md

 ![image](https://github.com/user-attachments/assets/b5f2cdcc-ae21-4db0-b2cb-4f3b56180e64)

 > [!NOTE]
-> - The cookie is automatically updated when fetching tracks, and you can also refresh it manually.
+> The cookie is automatically updated when fetching tracks, and you can also refresh it manually.

+> [!TIP]
-> - Please check the **Fallback** option if there are issues with the main API.
+> Please check the **Fallback** option if there are issues with the main API.
 I highly recommend always checking without Fallback, as the download process is faster.